 Religious belief systems have an immense influence in Ethiopian society, particularly in the Northern region.
 Christianity became Ethiopian official religion in the 4th century.
 The Ethiopian Tewahedo Orthodox Church is one of the oldest religious institutions in the world.
 The tradition of mahabers is inherited from the Acts of Apostles.1 The twelve Apostles in Jerusalem gathered together to eat and drink in honour of saints.
-By doing so, the Apostles were also teaching religious ideas about the importance of "togetherness" and mutual assistance in the organization of community life.
-Hence the name of a mahaber is normally inherited from the church in the vicinity.
-For example, if the name of the church in the vicinity is St. George the group will be named after it.
+By doing so, the Apostles were also teaching religious ideas about the importance of putes through court procedures, members always stress the importance of mutual trust and friendship.
+The centrality of trust in iqubs then gives rise to the need to screen out new members.
+New members are first introduced by an iqub member and their admission requires unanimous consent.
+The most important task is studying the background of a person such as sources of income and present and past social relations with others.
+Should members feel that the person is not trustworthy he/she will be told to take the ita only in the last round.